-There’s no better time for flowers and plants than summer!
+There’s no better time for flowers and plants than now!
 Why not have your kids lend a helping hand in decorating the home garden this season?
 Check out the home gardening options online, and let your children pick their own succulent or herbs and pot to plant it in.

 For this project, you can do a little more than just teaching them about planting and soil, it teaches them responsibility and care and hopefully, in a few weeks your kids will be proud of their little saplings!